mrmazakblu/DirtyCow-R1_HD/README.md

 to unlock bootloader and install twrp recovery to your BLU R1_HD phone

 Or study the .c files included and built them yourself.

+To build: need android source tree. copy buildables folder with its contents, to external folder in your build tree.
+Open terminal at root of android build tree(build tree should be able to be any version source) lunch your-device.eng (to set variables to your needed arch) build -j5 dirtycow recowvery-app_process32